cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 ### What happened to the events?

-With the new tests, you may think that the events are messed up.
-For instance, the event of type `"transfer"` normally comes with three attributes, but when the bank has made two transfers, the `"transfer"` event ends up with 6 attributes.
-It is just the way events are organized: per type with the attributes piled in.
+With the new tests, you may think that the events are compromised.
+For instance, the event type `"transfer"` normally comes with three attributes, but when the bank has made two transfers the `"transfer"` event ends up with 6 attributes.
+This is just the way events are organized: per type, with the attributes piled in.

-So when checking the emitted events, you need to skip over the attributes you are not checking.
+When checking emitted events, you need to skip over the attributes you are not checking.
 You can easily achieve that with [Go slices](https://go.dev/tour/moretypes/7).

 For instance, here `transferEvent.Attributes[6:]` discards the first 6 attributes: